PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-10 04:53:40
+Last updated: 2024-04-10 04:54:13
-Random Quote: If you don't make it back, there's one thing that I need to tell you... - Klaus Hargreeves
+Random Quote: I was pretending to be someone I am not which I should only be doing on stage. - Devi Vishwakumar